 There is always an argument about what side of Goa has the best beaches: is it the South or the North?
 In general, the south has more picturesque, quieter beaches, for those looking for peace and tranquility.
 Whereas, the northern beaches of Goa are more lively and filled with parties and lots of opportunities to drink.

 So, it really depends on what you like.

-This picturesque beach is located in South Goa and it’s crescent-shaped beauty offers a range of boat trips to enjoy the sea and lots of beach huts which offer drinks, snacks and sun beds for relaxing.
+Palolem is a backpacker's paradise and this picturesque beach is located in South Goa and it’s crescent-shaped beauty offers a range of boat trips to enjoy the sea and lots of beach huts which offer drinks, snacks and sun beds for relaxing.

 The beach itself has tropical like views and you’ll find the waters are safe for swimming.
 There is usually a few lifeguards on duty too.
 The sand is white and the area is lined with palm trees.
 The area is actually well known for its silent discos (where you listen to music but with headphones on), keeping in tune with the tranquil essence of the area.